-After publication, the corresponding author will receive a PDF-file of the article free of charge.
+After publication, the corresponding author will receive one copy of the issue and a PDF-file of the article free of charge.

 8 COPYRIGHT

 Transfer of the copyright to VÚP Food Research Institute, Bratislava becomes effective if and when the article is accepted for publication.
 The copyright covers the exclusive right to reproduce and distribute the article, including reprints, translations, photographic reproductions, microform, electronic form (offline, online) or other reproductions of similar nature.